 PENDING OR IN PRESS >

-Manivannan, V. (pending).
+Manivannan, V. (in press).
 The successful text is not always the one that murders me to protect you.
 In A. Knoblauch and M. Moeller (Eds.), Bodies of knowledge: Embodied rhetorics in theory and practice.
 Utah State University Press.
 PDF Proof (cite final version instead).

 Manivannan, V. (2019).
 “Maybe she can be a feminist and still claim her own opinions?”: The story of an accidental counter-troll.
 In E. Sparby & J. Reyman (Eds.), Digital Ethics: Rhetoric and Responsibility in Online Aggression, Hate Speech, and Harassment.